-Kirsten Imani Kasai is the author of the novels The House of Erzulie (Shade Mountain Press), Ice Song, which was a Barnes & Nobel Feature Pick, and Tattoo, (both Random House).
-Her short fiction and poetry have appeared in Transition Magazine (Hutchins Center for African and African-American Research at Harvard University), Arts & Letters, Existere Journal of Arts and Literature, Drunk Monkeys, Disturbed Digest, Body Parts Magazine, The San Diego Reader, and Pretty Owl Poetry, among many others.
-Her essays and articles have appeared in The American Journal ofEconomics and Sociology, Re-Discover MSN—San Diego, About Town Magazine, and Annotation Nation, as well as the anthologies My Cruel Invention (Meerkat Press) and The Body Horror Book (Oscillate Wildly Press).
+Kirsten Imani Kasai is the author of the novels The House of Erzulie (Shade Mountain Press), Ice Song, a Barnes & Noble Feature Pick, and Tattoo (both Random House).
+Her short stories and poetry have appeared in Transition, Arts & Letters, Existere Journal of Arts and Literature, Drunk Monkeys, Disturbed Digest, Body Parts Magazine, San Diego Reader, and Pretty Owl Poetry.
+Her nonfiction has appeared in the American Journal of Economics and Sociology, Re-Discover MSN—San Diego, About Town Magazine, and Annotation Nation, as well as the anthologies My Cruel Invention (Meerkat Press) and The Body Horror Book (Oscillate Wildly Press).
 She has worked as the managing editor of San Diego Family Magazine, and taught at San Diego State University, Emporia State University, and Southern New Hampshire University.
-She holds a BA from Ashford University and an MFA from Antioch University Los Angeles.
+She holds a BA from Ashford University and an MFA from Antioch University.